Highway to Heaven: Development

+Landon said in a 1985 People interview that he made a promise to God when his daughter was in a coma that he would create something to help people.

 Recalling how he came up with the idea for Highway to Heaven, director/executive producer/star Michael Landon said, "I was driving through Beverly Hills to pick up my kids on a Friday night, and people were honking at each other.
 There is no worse place for that than Beverly Hills; I think when people have a little bit more money, they believe that the Red Sea will part and their car will go forward.
 And I thought, 'Why is everybody so angry?
 If they would just spend that same time being nice ...
 It’s obvious the flow of traffic is going to go much better if everybody has his opportunity.'"

 NBC executives were skeptical when Landon pitched the idea to them, feeling it would be an easy target for television critics, but Landon was persistent, even vowing that if the pilot episode failed to perform well with test audiences, he would produce a second pilot for the series for no pay.